-Relationships and functional decision-making capacity of, and between, the CWB Partners for the benefit of the watershed are strong.
+Relationships and functional decisionmaking capacity of, and between, the CWB Partners for the benefit of the watershed are strong.

-The Cowichan Watershed CWB is recognized by its foundational Partners (Cowichan Tribes and CVRD), water policy leaders and senior governments as a successful model for supporting local watershed governance that incorporates Indigenous co-leadership and authority in the watershed.
+The Cowichan Watershed CWB is recognized by its foundational Partners (Cowichan Tribes and CVRD), water Nutsamat kws yaay'us tth qa' We come together as a whole to work together to be stronger as partners for the watershed.

+policy leaders and senior governments as a successful model for supporting local watershed governance that incorporates Indigenous co-leadership and authority in the watershed.